 The Sefsari, made with lightweight materials like cotton or white silk, is a distinctive headscarf in Tunisian culture, symbolizing modesty and tradition.
 Draped over the head and shoulders, it covers the nose and mouth, leaving only the eyes exposed.

-The Sefsari serves practical purposes, shielding from sun and dust, while also representing adherence to traditional values.
+The Sefsari serves practical purposes, shielding from the sun and dust, while also representing adherence to traditional values.
 With variations in style and adorned with decorative elements like embroidery or lace, it allows for personal expression.

 The Sarouel